Bunge Limited (BG) Q2 2021 Earnings Call Transcript

 Agribusiness is a life-sustaining operation, and there are numerous ways for investors to own a piece of this action.

-The agriculture industry is rapidly changing in the current economic climate, although many companies have fared relatively well through the global pandemic.
-Check out the recent articles feed below for the latest news.
+The agriculture industry is rapidly changing in the current economic climate.
+Check out the “recent articles” feed below for the latest.

-Today agribusiness is big business, touching a large array of different market industries.
-The scale required for operations to span multiple continents, account for geopolitical shortcomings, and insulate crops from the risks of weather patterns and commodity markets has created a long list of agricultural titans.
+Today, agribusiness is big business, touching a wide array of different industries.
+The scale required for operations has created a long list of agricultural titans.
 These companies -- many with healthy profits, cash flows, and dividends -- offer excellent opportunities for investors.

 Agribusiness today is full of investing opportunities.
-You can choose among companies providing agricultural products and services such as fertilizers (nitrogen, phosphate, and potash, with niche categories sprinkled in), pesticides (which protect plants against insects, fungi, weeds, and other nuisances), seeds, crushing and processing, and livestock. and a handful of emerging markets.
+You can choose among companies providing agricultural products and services such as fertilizers, pesticides, seeds, crushing and processing, and livestock.
+There are also a handful of emerging markets.

-Here’s a list of eight excellent agriculture stocks spanning these opportunities.
-They’re excellent for investors with a long-term mindset:
+Here’s a list of nine top dividend-paying agriculture stocks spanning these opportunities.
+They’re great for investors with a long-term mindset.

 |Company||Market Cap||Dividend Yield||Major Markets|

 Of course, not all agriculture stocks are created equal.
-There are unique considerations in each ag-related industry, and as you’re assessing what agricultural stocks are right for you, consider how these opportunities and risks align with your individual investing preferences.
+There are unique considerations in each ag-related industry, and, as you’re assessing which agricultural stocks are right for you, consider how these opportunities and risks align with your investing preferences.

 Here's an overview of six major opportunities and the investing style best served by each, listed in no particular order:

 The world’s major crop nutrients are nitrogen, potash, and phosphate.
-Nitrogen is manufactured using synthetic chemistry, while potash and phosphate are mined.
-Demand for all three nutrients is heavily reliant on the health of planting seasons for major crops such as corn, soybean, and wheat.
+Nitrogen is manufactured through synthetic chemistry, while potash and phosphate are mined.
+Demand for all three nutrients is heavily reliant on the health of planting seasons for major crops such as corn, soybeans, and wheat.
 The market has been challenging in recent years, but fertilizers remain an essential part of food production.
-That's especially true in places with poor soil quality, such as Brazil and China.
+That's especially true in places with poor soil quality such as Brazil and China.

-Scotts Miracle-Gro offers exposure to individual consumers such as gardeners and homeowners in need of lawn care products as well as to professional customers like farms.
-The stock has done particularly well during the pandemic as stay-at-home orders and a general shift to living away from major cities have sparked an interest in gardening and outdoor care.
-Revenue grew 31% in fiscal 2020, which ended in September, but the company still expects modest gains in fiscal 2021.
-Additionally, Scotts gives investors exposure to the cannabis sector, a high-growth opportunity, through its hydroponic growing and lighting products under its Hawthorne segment.
+Scotts Miracle-Gro offers exposure to individual consumers such as gardeners and homeowners in need of lawn care products, as well as to professional customers such as farms.
+The stock has done particularly well during the pandemic as stay-at-home orders and a general shift to living away from major cities sparked an interest in lawn and garden care.
+Revenue grew 47% in the first half of fiscal 2021, which ended in March.

-In 2018, Bayer acquired Monsanto to become the most dominant player in the industry.
-And in a series of transactions from 2018 to 2019, FMC completed the spinoff of its lithium segment, sold its nutrition segment, and purchased assets from the old DuPont to become one of the largest global agrichem companies.
-The old DuPont and the old Dow Chemical merged and then split into three in 2019, one of those pieces being Corteva Agriscience.
+In 2018, Bayer acquired Monsanto to become the dominant player in the industry.
+And, in a series of transactions from 2018 to 2019, FMC completed the spinoff of its lithium segment, sold its nutrition segment, and purchased assets from DuPont to become one of the largest global agrichem companies.
+DuPont and Dow Chemical merged and then split into three in 2019, one of those pieces being Corteva Agriscience.

 Advancements in data crunching, satellite imagery, and mobile computing power have given rise to digital agriculture.
-And while this might be a new opportunity, hundreds of millions of acres are covered as of early 2020.
+And, while this might be a new opportunity, hundreds of millions of acres were covered as of early 2020.

 Here’s how it works: Many farmers can now pay a monthly or annual subscription fee to access historical and predictive data specialized for their farms.
 How many seeds should a farmer place in each row in the northwest corner of their land?
 When’s the optimal time to apply fertilizer this season?
 Will corn rootworms be worse than usual?